Day-hiking

 I read that dish detergent breaks down poison ivy oil better than soap so I just keep a bottle of it in the shower during hiking season.
 Scrubbing is key!

 I have had zero luck with "natural" bug repellents, but stories about how great they work, and recipes, are welcome.
 I had a good run with lemon eucalyptus oil spray, but I've since switched to picaridin.
 I just can't stand mosquitoes landing on my hands when I'm trying to take pictures.
 I still use it at home when doing yard work.
+P.S.
+"Lemon eucalyptus" is a specific species of eucalyptus, Corymbia citriodora, not eucalyptus blended with lemon, or lemon balm, or something like that.

 Don't read the next paragraph without continuing to the paragraph below it!
 Important edit!
 All about tick-proofing!